Last Updated on February 11, 2022 by Real Men Sow

-Grow Two Varieties Together
+Grow Two Blueberry Plant Varieties Together

 Mark also suggested growing more than one variety together to increase yields, and I decided to mix an early and a late variety.
 This should hopefully leave me sprinkling blueberries on my morning cereal all summer.
 However, being a blueberry novice, I needed more help and turned to the wonders of the World Wide Web.

-Plant the Bushes in Acidic Soil
+Plant the Blueberry Bushes in Acidic Soil

 The Grow Your Own Forum was full of good advice, as usual.
 The first nugget of info was that blueberries like acidic soil, so growing them in a pot or container is the best idea.
 A great tip from the forum is to heavily mulch the bushes in pine needles every year.

-Grow Early and Late Fruiting Varieties
+Grow Early and Late Fruiting Blueberry Varieties

 For the early crop, Duke was recommended for its prolific June cropping, although the fruits were said to be smaller, but given that the bushes are likely to be in my garden rather than the allotment, I preferred the idea of more decorative Patriot and Earliblue.
-These bushes produce attractive scented white flowers in spring, and a fiery red autumn foliage.
+These bushes produce attractive scented white flowers in spring and fiery red autumn foliage.
 Bung them in a nice pot, and it sounds like they’d double up as a pretty feature.

 If I’m feeling like really splashing the cash, I could also squeeze a midseason bush in, like Bluecrop.
 This is another variety that produces white flowers and colourful foliage.

-Where to buy Blueberry Bushes?
+Where to Buy Blueberry Bushes?

-Thompson & Morgan stock a full season collection of three bushes in 1.5l containers.
+Thompson & Morgan stock a full-season collection of three bushes in 1.5l containers.
 They cost £29.99, but I’ll have to wait a year before getting some fruit.